hyosung11/Launch-School/Courses/journal.md

 12:00 Good practice session.
 It still takes me 20 minutes to solve Typoglycemia Generator but I can do it friction-free now.

-15:19 I feel tired even afer I took a short nap after watching the end of Everton vs Man City.
+15:19 I feel tired even after I took a short nap after watching the end of Everton vs Man City.

 16:17 I still struggle a little with using objects and a problem where I have to iterate two separate times through the same string.